← XORA

 Validator #

 A server that participates in the XRPL consensus protocol by voting on which transactions to include in each ledger.
 Xora operates its own validator node.
-Validators are not paid in XRP for participating — the role is reputational and infrastructural, signaling commitment to the network.
+Validators are not paid in XRP for participating.
+The role is reputational and infrastructural, signaling commitment to the network.

 TVL #